izzygomez/mac-setup/README.md

 ## Files

-* `brew_installs.sh`: Script to install casks & packages from brew.
-Designed to be run many times through lifetime of dev environment as things are added/removed.
+* `brew_installs.sh`: Script to install casks & packages from [Homebrew](https://brew.sh/).
+Designed to be run many times through lifetime of dev environment as things are added or removed.
-* `first_time.sh`: Script intended for initialization after packages have been installed (i.e. `./brew_installs.sh` has been run once) for the first time.
+* `first_time.sh`: Script intended for initialization after `./brew_installs.sh` has been run once.
 Designed to only be run once.

 ## Instructions